jneem/jekyll-now/_posts/tikz/pijul.md

-The previous paragraph is relevant to patches because perfect merging is associative, in the following sense: if I have multiple patches (let's say three to keep the diagrams manageable) then there's a unique way to perfectly merge the three patches together.
+The previous paragraph is relevant to patches because perfect merging is associative, in the following sense: if I have multiple patches (let's say three to keep the diagrams manageable) then there's a unique way to perfectly merge them all together.
 That three-way merge can be written as combinations of two-way merges in multiple different ways, but every way that I write it gives the same result.
 Let's have some pictures.
 Here are my three patches: